Research at Ramsay

 Our Current Research Trials

 Please browse below our current research trials.
 Should you wish to enquire about a specific trial, take note of the trial's unique protocol number and contact us using the contact form under the list of trials.
-To explore Ramsay Health Care's broader research efforts please visit Ramsay Research.
+To explore Ramsay Health Care's broader research opportunities please visit Ramsay Research.

-Protocol No XW10508-104
+Protocol No CYB003-003

-Sponsor/Funding XW Laboratories (Australia) Pty Ltd
+Sponsor/Funding Worldwide Clinical Trial Pty Ltd

 Click here for more information